wirelineio/sls-template/README.md

 ### Troubleshooting

-- `An unexpected error occurred: "https://registry.yarnpkg.com/@wirelineio%2fsdk: Not found"` while doing `yarn install`
+- `An unexpected error occurred: "https://registry.yarnpkg.com/@wirelineio%2fsdk: Not found"` on running `yarn install`

-This error comes when you are not logged to npm account.
-Your npm account also needs to be added to Wireline's private npm repo.
+This error occurs when you are not logged into your npm account.
+Your npm account also needs to be added to Wireline's private npm organization.
 Then run `npm login` and enter necessary credentials.
 Then try `yarn install` again.